visigoth/lobster/docs/lobster/modules.md

 ## Integration with v3spa

-We plan to update the API of the v3spa service to allow projects to be broken up into multiple files.
-The service will accept uploads of individually-changed files, and will handle combining the changes with the rest of the project.
+We have updated the API of the v3spa service to allow projects to be broken up into multiple files.
+The service accepts uploads of individually-changed files, and handles combining the changes with the rest of the project.
 We hope that support for modules will make spreading code over multiple files more manageable.